 Oregon’s Soil and Water Conservation Districts (SWCD) are special districts which provide for the conservation of the renewable resources of the state.
 They work with local landowners and residents, natural resource organizations, natural resource users, and local, state, and the federal government to conserve natural resources, control and prevent soil erosion, conserve and develop water resources and water quality, preserve wildlife, conserve natural beauty, and promote collaborative conservation efforts to protect and enhance healthy watershed functions.
 SWCDs in Oregon are governed by an independently elected board of directors.

-The Soil and Water Conservation District (SWCD) Program provides services to the 45 Soil and Water Conservation Districts throughout Oregon.
+The Oregon Department of Agriculture's SWCD Program provides services to the 45 Soil and Water Conservation Districts throughout Oregon.
 These services include technical support and limited administrative oversight, with the intent of reducing both liability and risk to the SWCDs and the Oregon Department of Agriculture.

 Find your SWCD and zone

 - Put your address in the search bar of the SWCD map page to find your district and zone.

 - For information about each of Oregon's SWCDs, see the SWCD Directory, updated February 16, 2024.

 The Oregon Department of Agriculture Soil and Water Conservation District Program offers trainings to help support district operations, directors, and staff.
 Our staff is also available to provide operational technical assistance by phone, email, or in person.
 Please contact us with questions.
 This training fact sheet provides a list of available topics and services.